adunicorn/oshift/docs/dialog.md

 1# &nbsp;
 1# <h1>Docker</h2>
 1# What was the dashboard you showed me before, was it a prototype?
-2# It was Docker, with Kubernets and OperShift.
+2# It was Docker, with Kubernetes and OperShift.
 1# Sorry?
 2# You know, Brent, a lot of huge companies have been investing on this field, in the last years.
 Kubernetes is the orchestration tool written and used by Google.
 OpenShift is by RedHat, and is specially suited for Enterprises like us.
 The basic building block is Docker which makes immutability and automation possible.
 1# Albert, I'm not a technical person...
 2# In a server you can run dozens, or hundreds of programs.
 1# Sure. and I must take care that they don't interfer one with the others in a bad way.
 2# Exactly!
-If you run the server with Docker, Docker tricks each of those programs, and let it believe it is the only one existing in the server.
+If you run the server within Docker, Docker tricks each of those programs, and let it believe it is the only one existing in the server.
 1# So, it isolates programs from each others?
 2# Yes!
 It segregates it in sort a of cage, a container.
-And it allows to build and configure that cage, in a very detailed way, so that a cage can resemble a given server in all of its aspects, from network, to certifications, and so on.
+And it allows to build and configure that cage, in a very detailed way, so that a cage resemble a server in all details, from network, to certifications, and so on.
 For example, we may build a cage that is identical to our SN101
 1# The Master Copy!
 2# Yes
 1# Ok.
 So that Master Copy is the description of the server.
 2# Of the server and the program running inside it!
 1# Ok, both: the server and the program.
 Makes sense.
-1# This makes me wonder: who is supposed to work on this Master Copy, then?
-The System Administrator, or the programmer?
+1# Who is supposed to work on this Master Copy, then?
+The Ops, or the Developer?
 2# Brent, you nailed it.
 This is probably the most important topic.
 Both.
 1# Both?
-The System Administrator first, then the programmer?
+Ops first, Dev later?
 2# No, both, together, since the beginning.
 It must be a collaborative endeavour.
 Devs and Ops, together.
 1# Has it anything to do with this DevOps I heard about.
 2# Absolutely.
 Dev and Ops.
 Or, if you think about it: Dev, Security and Ops.
 The so called DevSecOps.
-1# Very pioneristic.
+1# It's science fiction.
 2# Not at all, indeed.
-It's a thing, already.
-A lot of companies adopted Docker and DevOps.
+It's a matter of fact.
+A lot of companies adopted Docker and DevOps already.
 It is just the modern school for IT companies.
 2# But let me show what I did in my spare time, please.
 2# Do you remember our Transaction Service?
 1# The service our customers use to retrieve information about their credit card transactions?